Canva Review — All the Pros and Cons

 Although Canva is often thought of primarily as a tool for creating social media graphics and marketing material, it also gives you some really useful (and often overlooked) features for creating charts and graphs.

-You can create up to 19 different types of chart using Canva, including bar charts, line graphs, pie charts, histograms and more.
+You can create around 30 different types of chart using Canva, including bar charts, line graphs, pie charts, histograms and more.

 Some of the types of charts you can create in Canva